ygunayer/ygcom2/source/_posts/actor-based-number-guessing-game-in-akka.md

 }
 ```

-Once you've laid out the project structure, all is left to import the project into your IDE.
-To rephrase, if you're using IntelliJ IDEA just import the folder directly, and if you're using Scala IDE instead, navigate into the project folder, run `sbt eclipse`, and then import the project into Eclipse.
+Once you've laid out the project structure, all that's left is to import the project into your IDE.
+To rephrase:

+- For IntelliJ IDEA, just import the folder directly
+- For Scala IDE, navigate into the project folder, run `sbt eclipse`, and then import the project as an existing project

 ## Planning
-Before jumping ahead to implement the game, let's focus on planning our approach.
+Let's not jump right into the implementation and instead plan our approach first.
 As with any problem in programming, we'll first model its domains, determine the way data flows, and then move on to the actual implementation.

 Let's recall our game flow and try to determine what our domains are: